-You may have heard of a recent trend in sales, creating an “ideal customer profile” (ICP).
+You may have heard of a recent trend in sales this 2021, which is creating an “ideal customer profile” (ICP).

 Getting buy-in from your organization, implementing it across your sales team, and evaluating its performance is the next step.

-Learning how to effectively implement and track the progress of an ICP can have a big impact on your sales team’s success.
+Learning how to start selling effectively and track the progress of an ICP can have a big impact on your sales team’s success.
 Some major benefits include:

 - Shorter sales cycle